Tribe Support

 November 4 th, 2020, I delivered my daughter, Stella Sarai, stillborn at 20 weeks and five days.
 Her life and death have changed me to the core of my being.
 The trauma of losing her (and the miscarriage I had earlier in the year at just six weeks along) will forever be a part of me.
 But over time, the grief that boiled up inside of me – the grief that was always trying to choke me out at every turn – well, it spilled out as goodness.
 That is how I know that God was with me!
 I know it for certain because I, Desere, am too weak to convert such pain into love; to expose my own heartache and use it for His glory.

 Because of the support of the Tribe, I was able to start making “Blessing Boxes” in Stella’s honor.
 Since 2021, everyone who loses a baby at the same hospital where Stella was born (Cookeville Regional Medical Center) gets to bring home with them a little box of love from the Tribe.
 And because of the outpouring of support we have received since starting these boxes, we were able to create a second fund in 2022 to send Blessing Boxes to families outside of CRMC as well.
-Stella’s boxes have been sent all over TN as well as to MA, LA, and FL.
+Stella’s boxes have now been sent all over TN as well as all over the United States.
 But the best thing to come from this project has been the friendships of other loss parents, and the inclusion of their angel babies in our mission to spread awareness and support.

 As Christians, we are called to “Bear one another’s burdens, and so fulfill the law of Christ” (Galatians 6:2 NKJV).
 That is no longer just a scripture to me.
 It’s a living, breathing call to action.
 It’s a pain in my chest that whispers to me there are others out there hurting like me who need to be loved on, taken care of, and advocated for.
 Pregnancy loss is so isolating because people don’t know how to talk about the uncomfortable; they don’t want to talk about it.
 That’s where our brothers and sisters-in-loss come in!
 Because we do want to share about our babies.
 We do want to include them in our daily lives.
 And our loss family not only empathizes with all we went through in loss and grief, but in all we hope for in preserving memories.